Charges and Remissions

 As well as contributions outlined for educational visits, any repair or damage to premises or equipment caused by children can be charged for.
 It may be necessary to ask parents to provide their child with protective clothing for such activities as art or baking (an apron or an old shirt) and also to provide specialist clothing for P.E. and games.
 Optional items such as baking, sewing, models, which the children bring home will not be charged for by the school.

 The LA has introduced a new scale of fees and charges into the School’s Music Service.
-The annual cost of a pupil receiving instrumental tuition will be £252 per year.
-The Governing Body have therefore made the decision to subsidise the tuition fees and the charge for your child will be £126.00 per year (50% of the cost).
+The annual cost of a pupil receiving instrumental tuition £285.60 per year.
+The Governing Body have therefore made the decision to subsidise the tuition fees and the charge for your child will be 50% of the cost.

 From time to time we have activities such as raffles and sponsored walks to raise money for the school fund.
-This money goes towards Christmas activities, educational visits, visits from Theatre Groups, Puppet Shows, etc. as well as lots of extra articles of equipment that cannot be afforded from the school budget.
+This money goes towards Christmas activities, educational visits, visits from theatre groups, puppet shows, etc. as well as items of equipment that cannot be afforded from the school budget.

 Our school fund is regularly audited and presented to Governors.